joncampbell123/dosbox-x/README.md

 Future development experiments
 ------------------------------

-Scattered experiments and small projects are in experiments/ as proving grounds for future revisions to DOSBox-X and it's codebase.
+Scattered experiments and small projects are in experiments/ as proving grounds for future revisions to DOSBox-X and its codebase.

 These experiments may or may not make it into future revisions or the next version.